 To work out how much uncooked bulgur wheat you need to cook per person, work on about ¼ cup each.
 So 1 cup of uncooked bulgur wheat will be enough for about 4 people.

 While bulgur does contain protein, its main classification is as a complex carbohydrate.
-If you’re wondering if bulgur is healthy if it’s a carb, fear not as it is still an amazing nutritious grain.
+If you’re wondering if bulgur is healthy and if it’s a carb, fear not as it is still an amazing nutritious whole wheat grain.

 Bulgur has a slightly nutty and earthy flavor with an almost chewy texture that goes great with chicken or meat dishes.

 Bulgur wheat will most likely be found in the grains section.
 If you aren’t sure where that is, look out for pasta or rice.

 A good bulgur wheat substitute is definitely either couscous or quinoa.
 They cook in similar ways, have similar flavor and texture profiles, and can also be used in the same recipes.
 Bulgur however is NOT gluten-free!

 As always: If you make this recipe, let us know what you think by rating it and leaving a comment below.
 And post a pic on Instagram too—tag @give_recipe so we can see!

 Sign up for the FREE GiveRecipe Newsletter to get the new recipes into your inbox!
 And stay in touch with us on Facebook, Pinterest, YouTube and Instagram for all the latest updates.

 How To Cook Bulgur (All Types)